Cadillac Allanté: 1990

-In 1990, Cadillac offered a lower-priced ($53,050) companion model with a cloth convertible roof and without the removable aluminum hardtop, and a model including the hardtop at $58,638.
-By midyear, prices were dropped to $57,813 for the hardtop/convertible and $51,500 for the convertible, which included a $650 Gas Guzzler Tax along with a $550 destination charge.
-The fully integrated cellular telephone, which was equipped from the factory on just 36 cars this year, was available for an additional $1,195.
+For the 1990 model year, a lower-priced ($53,050) companion model with a cloth convertible roof and without the removable aluminum hardtop was available.
+This version, including the hardtop, was $58,638.
+By midyear, prices were dropped to $57,813 for the hardtop/convertible and $51,500 for the convertible, including a $650 Gas Guzzler Tax and a $550 destination charge.
+The fully integrated cellular telephone, equipped from the factory on just 36 cars this year, was available for an additional $1,195.
 Allanté's bumper-to-bumper new car warranty, seven years and 100000 mi, was three years longer than other Cadillacs, and an additional 50000 mi of coverage.
-Allanté owners also received a special toll-free number to call for service or concerns.
+Allanté owners also received a unique toll-free number for service or concerns.
 Headlamp washers and dual 10-way Recaro seating remained standard.
 A driver's side airbag was added to the leather-wrapped steering wheel, eliminating the telescoping steering wheel — which retained its tilt feature.
-The analog instrument cluster – introduced the previous year – was standard on the convertible (available at no extra cost on the hardtop/convertible), with a total of 358 cars equipped with the analog cluster.
+The analog instrument cluster – introduced the previous year – was standard on the convertible (available at no extra cost on the hardtop/convertible), with 358 cars equipped with the analog cluster.

-The power mirror control moved from the right of the steering column on the instrument panel to a new location on the upper end of the driver's door armrest, while the power seat switches (previously mounted on the face of the seat base) were relocated to the lower side trim of the seat base facing the door panels.
+The power mirror control moved from the right of the steering column on the instrument panel to a new location on the upper end of the driver's door armrest.
+The power seat switches (previously mounted on the face of the seat base) were relocated to the lower side trim of the seat base facing the door panels.
 The 3-channel garage door opener base mounted on the header panel above the windshield was eliminated when a new sun visor design was introduced this year.
 Traction control was added – the first front-wheel drive automobile with a V8 to be equipped as such.
-The system was designed to cut fuel to up to four cylinders to reduce power and optimize traction.
+The system was designed to cut fuel to four cylinders to reduce power and optimize traction.